-Examine the shape of boxers and pit bulls and you will find that boxers are a bit sleeker while pit bulls are more stocky.
-Both are muscular.
-Boxers' tails are docked; pit bulls have long, sleek tails.
+Both boxers and pit bulls are quite muscular, but there are differences within their shapes.
+Boxers are a bit sleeker and pit bulls are more stocky, and boxers' tails are docked while pit bulls have long, sleek tails.
 Both boxers and pit bulls can either have their ears cropped, which raises them, or they may be left natural and floppy.

-Boxers and pit bulls are similar in size.
-Boxers tend to be about 22 to 25 inches tall.
-Pit bulls run a little smaller at 18 to 22 inches.
-Boxers commonly weigh between 55 to 70 pounds.
-Pit bulls have a wide range of weights varying from a light 25 pounds up to 110 pounds, with about 55 pounds being the most common.
+Boxers and pit bulls are similar in size; boxers tend to be about 22 to 25 inches tall and pit bulls run a little smaller at 18 to 22 inches.
+Boxers commonly weigh between 55 to 70 pounds, but pit bulls will have a much larger range, from a light 25 pounds up to 110 pounds.
 Boxers can live from 11 to 14 years.
 Pit bulls usually live about 12 years.

-Take a prospective companion animal to a veterinarian before making a final decision.
+Take your prospective pup to a veterinarian before making a final decision.
 It is good to know what you will be getting into before making a commitment.
 Boxers can fall prey to a number of ailments, including heart and thyroid difficulties, cancer, hip dysplasia, arthritis and, in white boxers, deafness.
 They also drool and can have extreme flatulence, depending on what they eat.
-Pit bulls are a healthy breed but they can get hip dysplasia, allergies to grass, cataracts and heart disease.
+Pit bulls are a healthy breed but they can get hip dysplasia, allergies to grass, cataracts, and heart disease.